carlatl/atlantean_sys7_ipr/README.md

 # Overview
 SYS6/7 is a proprietary Enterprise Resource Planning (ERP) framework created, owned, and maintained by Atlantean Technical Solutions Limited.
 Development began in 2015, with production use and continuous improvement underway since 2016.
+Its aims are to get your system (or startup) from the drawing board and into production in days rather than weeks.
+Its philosophy is to keep things simple yet powerful, so that even a junior tech can be productive right away.

-# SYS6/7 provides:
+# SYS6/7 provides the following enterprise features:

-- RDBM table templates
+- RDBMS table templates
 - DDL and view/form template generators
-- Core database access layer
+- Minimal class structure
+- Intuitive logic flows
+- FAST!
 - Roles and access controls
 - SQL and JS injection controls
-- Clean architecture reacy for your extension (just add a module directory and you're all set)
+- Clean Extensible module architecture (just add a module directory and you're all set)
 - No ORM, just SQL and resultsets
+- No routing - just call the subsystem, class and service you want
 - No HTML templates (PHP is already a PHP template engine)
 - Form and list JSON configuration
 - Table sorting and pagination
 - Validation framework
 - Permissions and session management
 - Auditing and logging infrastructure
-- Workflow tools
-- Extensible module architecture
 - This repository exists to document the ownership, authorship, and licensing structure of the SYS6/7 platform.
+- People, places, things and Operations straight out of the box
+- Optional prebuilt modules

 # Copyright and Intellectual Property
 All SYS6/7 source code, schema, architecture, and documentation are the sole intellectual property (IP) of Atlantean Technical Solutions Limited.